Hempstead (village), New York: Primary and secondary education

 The community is served by the Hempstead Union Free School District.
 Students attend Alverta B. Gray-Schultz Middle School and Hempstead High School for their secondary years of K-12 education.

-There is one private high school in Hempstead: Sacred Heart Academy, a private all-girls Catholic school.
+There is one private high school in Hempstead: Sacred Heart Academy – a private, all-girls Catholic school.

 There are two charter schools located within the village: the Academy Charter School and Evergreen Charter School.

 Higher education

-Hofstra University's campus is partially located within the Village of Hempstead and is split between the village and its unincorporated neighbor, Uniondale.
+Hofstra University's campus is partially located within the Village of Hempstead; it is split between Hempstead and its unincorporated neighbor, Uniondale.

 Transportation

 The Rosa Parks Hempstead Transit Center is one of the largest hubs in Nassau County.
 It serves as the terminus of the Long Island Rail Road's Hempstead Branch, and is served by a number of Nassau Inter-County Express routes.